 An initial “control test” will be performed to ensure your skin will respond properly to the testing.
 If this initial test result responds abnormally you may have residual medications lingering in your body and the allergy test will have to be rescheduled for another day.

-You will be required to perform a pulmonary lung function test.
+You may be required to perform a pulmonary screening test.
 This screening test will help to ensure that you do not have a lung condition that could put you at risk during the allergy testing process.